 The independent Gundalow Company (next door) helps the museum interpret Portsmouth’s maritime history on the water.

-Tour historic houses on original sites, meet engaging costumed roleplayers, watch traditional crafts demonstrations, explore historical gardens, and experience engaging exhibits like "Water Has a Memory."
+Explore 300+ years of history.
+Tour historic houses on original sites, meet engaging costumed roleplayers, watch traditional crafts demonstrations, and explore heirloom gardens.
+Open daily from May 1 through October 31.

 Liberty Fare Dining's extraordinary dining experience is a whimsical nautical treat for all.
 Inspired by local maritime history, visitors are invited to step aboard.
 Enjoy a menu that varies with the season and delightful ice cream treats and bakery goods.